AVP, Regulatory Affairs Americas

 Personal Attributes, as supported by:

-- Experience in leading, managing and developing high performing multi-cultural teams.
+• Experience in leading, managing and developing high performing cross-functional and multi-cultural teams.

-- Relevant regulatory affairs expertise in the cosmetic, consumer health care, medical device and/or pharmaceutical industries, with global vision of the profession
+• Relevant regulatory affairs expertise in the cosmetic, OTC, consumer health care, medical device and/or pharmaceutical industries, with global vision of the profession

 We are an Equal Opportunity Employer and take pride in a diverse environment.
 We do not discriminate in recruitment, hiring, training, promotion or other employment practices for reasons of race, color, religion, gender, sexual orientation, national origin, age, marital or veteran status, medical condition or disability, or any other legally protected status.
 If you require a reasonable accommodation to complete an application for a recognized disability under applicable law, please email USApplicationAccommodation@support.lorealusa.com.
 Please note this email will only respond to specific requests for assistance completing the application as a request for accommodation for a disability.
 All others will not be considered.